kmzbrnoI/xn-lib-cpp-qt/README.md

 ## Requirements

-This library uses [Qt](https://www.qt.io/)`s [SerialPort](http://doc.qt.io/qt-5/qtserialport-index.html) which creates a very goog cross-platform abstraction of serial port interface.
-Thus, the library uses Qt`s mechanisms like slots and signals.
+This library uses [Qt](https://www.qt.io/)'s [SerialPort](http://doc.qt.io/qt-5/qtserialport-index.html) which creates a very good cross-platform abstraction of serial port interface.
+Thus, the library uses Qt's mechanisms like slots and signals.

 It is **not** usable without Qt.